Evaluating the impact of AI on homelab efficiency

 • Automate tests that validate a change before it reaches production-like hosts.

 Not everything should be automated.
 For high-impact changes I add human review.
 For low-risk tasks I push for full automation.
-A practical rule I use:
+The split I use is simple:

 • Automate repetitive, recovery, and monitoring tasks fully.